belabiedredouane/direct-call-plus/README.md

 # direct_call_plus

-A simple plugin to call number directly from app, without going to phone dialer.
-Permission request is handled by plugin.
+Plugin to call number directly from your application, without going to phone dialer.

 ## Usage